lucee/lucee-docs/docs/04.guides/04.cookbooks/32.Startup_Listeners/page.md

 }
 ```

 Here `Web.cfc` has one function ``onWebStart()`` and one argument ``reload`` that indicates if the web context is a new startup of the server.

 Here ``reload`` is used to reload the web context.
 We see the difference when setting reload to true or false.

+- Start your Lucee server.
-- Start the Lucee server ``Startup`` .
-Here we see the server context first, then the web context is next.
-So both listeners get triggered by Lucee.
+- Here we see the server context output first, then the web context output next.
+So you can see that both listeners get triggered by Lucee.
 - Next, change the **settings --> charset** for web charset "UTF-8" in web admin.
 - After setting the charset in web admin, the web context only is reloaded and we do not have the server context.
 So this feature is used to stop/prevent any difficulties with the server context.